pivui/soop/README.md

 # Soop

-Poor's man attempt to mimic some object oriented programming features in Scilab.
+An attempt to mimic some object oriented programming features in Scilab.

 ## Example